 jueves

 where a sea goddess, a stella maris

-(the bluest I've ever seen)
+(the bluest I ever saw)

-still blows me gentle a breezy smile.
+still blows me gentle a breeze-smile.

+jueves